TechRockyP/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-When the resources were first deployed, they were entirely online for the "BEFORE" metrics.
-There was no need for private endpoints because all other resources were deployed with public endpoints visible to the Internet and the Virtual Machines' built-in firewalls and Network Security Groups were both wide open.
+In the initial "BEFORE" metrics phase, all resources were initially deployed and made accessible on the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls configured with unrestricted access, and all other resources were deployed with public endpoints that were openly visible to the Internet.
+As a result, there was no necessity for Private Endpoints during this phase.

-Network Security Groups were hardened for the "AFTER" metrics by preventing ALL traffic save from my workstation.
-All other resources were shielded by both private endpoints and the firewalls that were already installed.
+For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my own workstation, and all other resources were protected by their own built-in firewalls as well as Private Endpoint.

 ## Attack Maps Before Hardening / Security Controls